luciad/libgpkg/README.md

 # Description
 A SQLite 3 extension that provides a minimal [OGC GeoPackage](http://www.ogcnetwork.net/geopackage) implementation.

+GeoPackage is an open, standards-based, application and platform independent, and self-describing file format for geodata based on SQLite.

+[Luciad](http://www.luciad.com) is actively participating in the GeoPackage Standards Working Group to define this standard.
+We are releasing this library under the liberal [Apache Software License](https://www.apache.org/licenses/LICENSE-2.0) to promote widespread adoption of this new format.

+# License
+libgpkg is distributed under the [Apache Software License](https://www.apache.org/licenses/LICENSE-2.0) version 2.0.

 # Usage
 libgpkg can be loaded into SQLite using the [sqlite3\_load\_extension](http://sqlite.org/c3ref/load_extension.html) C function or using the [load\_extension](http://sqlite.org/lang_corefunc.html#load_extension) SQL function.
 Once loaded libgpkg extends SQLite with the function listed below.
 These function can be used just like any of the core functions that SQLite provides.